pmaier983/Blog/README.md

 - [ ] Create a page that just lists projects
 - [ ] Create a page that has a bunch of cool links & descriptions
 - [ ] Also create a single demo blog

+Consider Also building the blog using (as an experiment):

+- Remix
+- Vue
+- Svelte
+- SolidJS